TheLongSentance/chatbot_conversation/README.md

 ## Environment Setup

+The application uses environment variables to manage configuration directories and API keys:

+- `BOTCONV_CONFIG_DIR`: Optional path to configuration directory.
+If not set, the application will:
+  1. Look for a 'config' directory in the project root (identified by pyproject.toml)
+  2. Fall back to current working directory if neither option exists
+- `BOTCONV_OUTPUT_DIR`: Optional path to output directory.
+If not set, the application will:
+  1. Look for/create 'output' directory in the project root
+  2. Fall back to current working directory if project root not found (again identified by pyproject.toml)

-Create a `.env` file in the `./config/` directory with your API keys:
+Create a `.env` file in your configuration directory with your API keys:

 ```text
 OPENAI_API_KEY=your_openai_key